 We normally like to roll up our sleeves and install our own equipment DIY-style.
 But with Vivint, there’s none of that.
 They require a visit from a technician for installation — but here’s the thing, our experience with Vivint made us see professional installation in a whole new light; a better one, that is.

 We had a new Vivint system installed in our home, and we documented the entire process for you.
-We’ll say upfront that it was nice not having to worry about missing critical steps in the installation process, or hitting roadblocks or snags.
-We just sort of kicked back and let our Vivint tech do his thing (OK, ok, we were actually busy scribbling notes and snapping photos for you).
+We’ll say upfront that it was nice not having to worry about missing critical steps or hitting roadblocks that catch amateurs like ourselves off-guard.
+We just sort of kicked back and let our Vivint tech do his thing (OK, ok, we were actually busy scribbling notes and snapping photos).

 So we’re sharing everything you need to know about getting set up with Vivint, the most intelligent and streamlined home security system on the market.
 We think you’ll like what we found.
 So let’s dive right in!